Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home values in Aurora.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in Aurora, IL.
+According to Zillow’s research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.